The AI Debate Judge

 |---|---|---|

-| Speed | Instant (seconds) | Hours to days |
+| Speed | Verdict in seconds | Hours to days |

-| Availability | 24/7, unlimited | Limited |
+| Availability | 24/7 | Limited |

-| Bias | None | Inherent personal bias |
+| Bias | No personal stake in the topic | Inherent personal bias |

-| Consistency | Perfect | Varies by mood/fatigue |
+| Consistency | Same rubric every match | Varies by mood / fatigue |

-| Scalability | Thousands per second | One at a time |
+| Scalability | Three judges per debate, always | One at a time |

-| Detailed Feedback | Always included | Sometimes |
+| Detailed Feedback | Written reasoning, every verdict | Sometimes |

 | Cost | Free for debaters | Expensive to hire |